lorforlinux/docs.beagleboard.io/boards/beaglev/ahead/demos-and-tutorials/using-csi.rst

 #################

 .. note::
-    CSI support is only available in Yocto image for BeagleV Ahead, to flash latest Yoctor image on your BeagleV Ahead you can checkout :ref:`beaglev-ahead-flashing-emmc` section.
+    CSI support is only available in Yocto image for BeagleV-Ahead, to flash latest Yoctor image on your BeagleV-Ahead you can checkout :ref:`beaglev-ahead-flashing-emmc` section.

 Hardware
 *********

-IMX219 camera modules has been tested to work well with BeagleV Ahead, some of them are listed below:
+IMX219 camera modules has been tested to work well with BeagleV-Ahead, some of them are listed below:

 1. `Raspberry Pi Camera Board v2 - 8 Megapixels (Adafruit) <https://www.adafruit.com/product/3099>`_
 2. `Raspberry Pi NoIR Camera Board v2 - 8 Megapixels (Adafuit) <https://www.adafruit.com/product/3100>`_